-Recovery of Investment Losses in Lightstone Value Plus REIT V
+Lightstone Value Plus REIT V Redemption Limited to “Stockholder’s Death”

 The White Law Group is investigating potential securities fraud claims involving broker-dealers’ improper recommendation that investors purchase high-risk non-traded REIT investments, like Lightstone Value Plus REIT V. Many investors are not fully aware of the problems and risks associated with these investments before purchasing them.

 Lightstone Value Plus REIT V is a publicly registered non-traded REIT, formerly known as Behringer Harvard Opportunity REIT II.
-The REIT has recently estimated that the net asset value was $9.10 per Share for the company’s common stock, as of September 30, 2019.
+As of September 30, 2020, the estimated NAV per Share was $9.42 per share and shares were originally sold for $10 per share.

-Unfortunately, sometimes, the high sales commission may provide some brokers with enough incentive to make unsuitable investment recommendations.
+Unfortunately, in many cases, the high sales commission may provide some brokers with enough incentive to make unsuitable investment recommendations.

 Non-traded REITs like Lightstone Value Plus REIT V often lack liquidity.
 Investors looking to sell these investments often have difficulty finding a buyer, and if they are able to find one can suffer significant losses on the sale.

 Broker dealers are required to perform adequate due diligence on any investment they recommend.
 They must ensure that all recommendations are suitable for the investor.
 Firms that fail to do so, may be held responsible for any losses in a FINRA arbitration claim.

 If you suffered losses investing in Lightstone Value Plus REIT V and would like a free consultation with a securities attorney, please call The White Law Group at 888-637-5510.

 The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois.